Sask. First Nations leaders, premier call for federal government to examine residential school sites | CBC News

 Kennedy said he still wonders what kind of person he'd be today if he didn't have his identity and culture robbed from him as a child.

-He said that even now, more than 50 years later, the memories of the school are fresh in his mind.
+Even now, more than 50 years later, he said, the memories of the school are fresh in his mind.
 He still marvels at the resilience the children had.

-"Being five years old, you don't know about anything about sex.
-You don't know anything about pedophiles, you don't know anything about rape, you don't know anything about beatings," said Kennedy.
+"Being five years old, you don't know anything about sex.
+You don't know anything about pedophiles, you don't know anything about rape, you don't know anything about beatings," Kennedy said.
 "There's no one there to help you."

 He said some of the people who were responsible for looking after the children, referred to as "the keepers," would sometimes take boys into a separate room where they could be heard screaming and crying as they were abused.

-"Sometimes, there was total silence," he said, calling the residential schools a "playground for pedophiles."
+"Sometimes, there was total silence," Kennedy said, calling the residential schools a "playground for pedophiles."

-Kennedy recalls the night when a friend of his, Brian, was taken.
-The young boy never returned.
-Kennedy said he still wonders what happened.
+He said he recalls the night when one of his friends, Brian, was taken.
+The young boy never returned, and Kennedy said he still wonders what happened.

 "He just vanished," he said.
 "Knowing what I do to this day, I would say the possibility of finding Brian in one of those graves is very likely."